Datasync Server

 }

 • The controller must have a route.
 By convention, the client looks for table controllers on a subpath of ‘/tables’, but they can be placed anywhere.
+Make sure you are using the RouteAttribute from Microsoft.AspNetCore.Mvc.
+Your routing will appear broken if you are using Microsoft.AspNetCore.Components.RouteAttribute.

 • The controller must inherit from TableController<TEntity>, where <TEntity> is an implementation of the ITableData implementation for your repository type.